Gertrude Berg

-Gertrude Berg (Born Tillie Edelstein; October 3, 1899 – September 14, 1966) was an American actress, screenwriter, and producer.
+Gertrude Berg (born Tillie Edelstein; October 3, 1899 – September 14, 1966) was an American actress, screenwriter, and producer.
 A pioneer of classic radio, she was one of the first women to create, write, produce, and star in a long-running hit when she premiered her serial comedy-drama The Rise of the Goldbergs (1929), later known as The Goldbergs.
 Her career achievements included winning a Tony Award and an Emmy Award, both for Best Lead Actress.

 Life and career

 Berg was born Tillie Edelstein in 1899 in the East Harlem neighborhood of Manhattan, New York City, to Jacob and Dinah Edelstein, natives of Russia and England, respectively.
 Berg's chronically unstable mother Dinah, grieving over the death of her young son, experienced a series of nervous breakdowns and later died in a sanitarium.

 Tillie, who lived with her family on Lexington Avenue, married Lewis Berg in 1918; they had two children, Cherney (1922–2003) and Harriet (1926–2003).
 She learned theater while producing skits at her father's Catskills Mountains resort in Fleischmanns, New York.

-After the sugar factory where her husband worked burned down, she developed a semi-autobiographical skit, portraying a Jewish family in a Bronx tenement, into a radio show.
-Though the household had a typewriter, Berg wrote her script by hand, taking the pages this way to a long-awaited appointment at NBC.
-When the executive she was meeting with protested that he could not read what Berg had written, she read the script aloud to him.
-Her performance not only sold the idea for the radio program but also got Berg the job as the lead actress on the program she had written.
-Berg continued to write the show's scripts by hand in pencil for as long as the program was on the air.
+After a fire burned down the sugar factory where her husband was employed, she worked on a semi-autobiographical skit that she hoped to develop into a radio program.
+It portrayed a Jewish family in a Bronx tenement.
+Though her household had a typewriter, Berg wrote the script by hand, taking the handwritten pages to a long-awaited appointment at NBC.
+When the executive she met with protested that he could not read her writing, she read the script aloud to him.
+Her performance not only sold the idea for the radio program, but also landed her the role as lead actress.
+She continued to write the scripts in pencil for as long as the program was on the air.

 On November 20, 1929, a 15-minute episode of The Rise of the Goldbergs was first broadcast on the NBC radio network.
 She started at US$75 a week.
 Less than two years later, in the heart of the Great Depression, she let the sponsor propose a salary and was told, "Mrs. Berg, we can't pay a cent over $2,000 a week."
 Berg's husband, Lewis—who became a successful consulting engineer, though his job loss prompted her to write the initial radio script—refused to be photographed with his wife for publicity purposes, as he felt this was infringing on her success.